-ACTION: Notice of Funding Availability (NOFA) for Fiscal Year (FY) 2010 Service Coordinators in Multifamily Housing.
+ACTION: Notice of Funding Availability (NOFA) for Fiscal Year (FY) 2012 Service Coordinators in Multifamily Housing.

-SUMMARY: This NOFA announces the availability of approximately \$31 million for the Service Coordinator in Multifamily Housing program.
-The Service Coordinators in Multifamily Housing program is governed by the information and instructions found in HUD's Fiscal Year 2010 Notice of Funding Availability (NOFA) Policy Requirements and General Section that HUD posted on www.Grants.gov on June 7, 2010 and in this Program Section NOFA.
+SUMMARY: Today's posting provides information and instructions for the FY2012 Service Coordinators in Multifamily Housing program.
+This Notice is comprised of both HUD's Fiscal Year (FY) 2012 Notice of Funding Availability (NOFA) and the Policy Requirements and General Section (General Section) to HUD's FY2012 NOFAs for Discretionary Programs, posted on www.Grants.gov on September 19, 2011.

-APPLICATION DEADLINE DATE: The application deadline date is 11:59:59 p.m. eastern time on March 24, 2011.
+DEADLINE DATE: The application deadline is 11:59:59 p.m. eastern time on May 14, 2012.
+Applications must be received by Grants.gov no later than 11:59:59 p.m. eastern time on the application deadline date.
 Applicants need to be aware that following receipt, applications go through a validation process in which the application may be accepted or rejected.
 Please allow time for this process to ensure that you meet the timely receipt requirements as stated in paragraph IV.C.4 of the General Section.
 Section IV of the General Section contains essential information on obtaining, completing, and submitting applications and using Adobe products.

 FOR FURTHER INFORMATION CONTACT: Questions regarding specific program requirements should be directed to Carissa Janis, Housing Program Manager, Office of Housing Assistance and Grant Administration, at 202-708-3000.
 Prior to the application deadline, program staff will be available to provide general guidance, but not guidance with actual application preparation.
-Questions regarding the 2010 General Section should be directed to the Office of Departmental Grants Management and Oversight at 202-708-0667 (this is not a toll-free number) or the NOFA Information Center at 800-HUD-8929 (toll-free).
-Persons with hearing or speech impairments may access these numbers via TTY by calling the Federal Information Relay Service at 800-877-8339.
-The NOFA Information Center is open between the hours of 10:00 a.m. and 6:30 p.m. eastern time, Monday through Friday, except federal holidays.
+Questions regarding the FY2012 General Section should be directed to the Grants Management and Oversight Office at 202-708-0667 (this is not a toll-free number).
+Persons with hearing or speech impairments may access this number via TTY by calling the Federal Relay Service at 800-877-8339.